yjg30737/pyqt-openai/README.md

 - If you come across incomplete or unnatural translations, please update the **pyqt_openai/lang/translations.json** file.

 If the solutions listed here don’t resolve your issue, please report it by [opening an issue](https://github.com/yjg30737/pyqt-openai/issues).

+## Help Needed 🆘

+**Managing this project alone has become quite challenging so i'm reaching out for support.**
+If you have experience with coding, documentation, design, or even providing constructive feedback, I would greatly appreciate your involvement.
+Your contribution could make a significant difference.

+Your contribution, even just a fix a simple typo in readme or simple refactoring can be very helpful.
+Of course there are a lot of official TODOs i need helping hand as well.
+So [see here](https://github.com/yjg30737/pyqt-openai/blob/main/CONTRIBUTING.md) if you are willing to contribute.

+You can contact me 24/7 by sending me an email to **yjg30737@gmail.com** or join [**Discord server**](https://discord.gg/cHekprskVE) to talk in real time

+## Contributors
+* **Me (WizMiner)** 😊
+  * Creator of VividNode 🐐

 ## Disclaimer
 Please do not distribute this commercially without my permission, by claiming it as your own creation.